nordyjay/fin_research_agent/docs/rag_implementation.md

 The intellectual foundation is solid.
 With 3-4 weeks of focused engineering addressing these gaps, this system would deliver genuine value.
 The ideas work - they just need complete implementation.

-**Note: The weak formatting of tables and complex text in the display remains an ongoing challenge that affects how results are presented to users.**
+**Note: The weak formatting of tables and complex text in the display remains an ongoing challenge that affects how results are presented to users.
+The backend correctly extracts and preserves formatting; the display layer requires improvement through proper markdown rendering and dedicated table components.**